samuelcg20/tp/docs/UserGuide.md

 - You must include at least one field to edit - for example, a name, phone number, or email.
 - Each field prefix (like n/, p/, e/, y/, r/) can be used only once in a single command.
 - If you add one or more r/ROLE values, all previous roles will be replaced with the new ones.
-- Adding duplicate members are not allowed.
+- You cannot edit a member to create a duplicate.
 See FAQ for notes on what constitutes a [duplicate member](#duplicate-members)
 - For field constraints: see [Member field constraints](#member-constraints)

 Examples: